Loading...

 Breast reconstruction is an option for almost every woman following risk-reducing surgery to remove the breasts.
 A good cosmetic result can usually be achieved with breast reconstruction to create two breasts that are similar.
 Breast reconstruction will never create completely normal breasts but it can give your body a shape that will look natural when you are wearing clothes.

-Breast reconstruction with a tissue expander and then with an artificial breast implant
+Breast reconstruction using a breast implant

 Breast reconstruction using your natural body tissue